William Robinson (runholder): Early life

 Robinson was born in 1814 in Bold Hall near Warrington, Lancashire, England.
 His parents, Thomas Robinson and Elizabeth Lyons, were tenant farmers.

 Life in Australia

 He emigrated to South Australia in September 1839 on the Lady Lilford, and promptly took up grazing pursuits, being a pioneer settler at Inman Valley.
 His next venture, in 1841, was droving 6,000 sheep and 500 cattle overland from New South Wales to South Australia.
 While droving, he and his party were attacked by Aborigines.
 That triggered the Rufus River massacre: he participated in killing at least 30 Aborigines, and was speared in his left arm.

 In 1844, on the Hill River in the Clare Valley he established the prosperous Hill River Station, comprising over 100 sqmi.
 He there became a close associate of fellow pastoralist John Jackson Oakden who, like Robinson, was later to move to New Zealand.

-While he Australia he met and married Eliza Jane Wood.
+While in Australia he met and married Eliza Jane Wood.